 When the water is cloudy, dirty or simply full of sediment.
-I like colors which are very bold and easily to see.
+I like colors that are very bold and easy to see.
 Trout need to be able to see them through the murk to strike.
 My favorite is bright orange which really seems to stand out.
 Also, in deeper water orange starts to appear darker, so the contrast remains high.

 If a bright high visibility lure does not produce.
 I will then change to a very dark, highly contrasting lure.
-At times, I have even used a black marker pen to add dark stripes onto old lures just to make them a bit more bold.
+At times, I have even used a black marker pen to add dark stripes onto old lures just to make them a bit bolder.

-After that I will change to a different brightly color lure, maybe bright green or blue due to being on the oppsite side of the color triangle as orange.
+After that, I will change to a different brightly color lure, maybe bright green or blue due to being on the opposite side of the color triangle as orange.
 After that, it is really just a guessing game, maybe the trout are simply not interested in jerkbaits or even feeding.

 Best jerkbait color for clear water?

 When water is clear, and the trout wary I start with natural colors.
 It is a good idea to try and match the pattern of the jerkbait to resemble the prey fish species in the water.
-A safe option, for wild fisheries is to use patterns of jurveniles trout patterns.
+A safe option, for wild fisheries, is to use patterns of juveniles trout patterns.